wxGlade/wxGlade/README.txt

-wxGlade: a GUI builder for wxPython/wxWindows
+wxGlade: A GUI builder for wxPython/wxWidgets
-version: 0.6.5
+Version: 0.6.5
-license: MIT (see license.txt)
+License: MIT (see license.txt)

 THIS PROGRAM COMES WITH NO WARRANTY

 * Requirements:
 ---------------